glmontano/aiml_notes/introduction_to_computer_vision.md

 ## Batch Normalization

 Batch normalziation is a technique originally learnt that can also be applied to CNNs.
-To recall - Batch Normalization sacles or normalizes a layer's output to a specific scale, and one where the variance of the output is small (take 1 in the case of the standard normal distribution).
+To recall - Batch Normalization scales or normalizes a layer's output to a specific scale, and one where the variance of the output is small (take 1 in the case of the standard normal distribution).